gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-This API allows get Inventory data for particular company grouped by size and store.
+Allows to retrieve Inventory data for particular company grouped by size and store.

 *Returned Response:*